 In the chapter introduction, I asked where we might glimpse the global, coordinating power that guarantees the infinitely detailed and aesthetically satisfying form of organisms — for example, the pattern of color in a duck’s speculum — given that physical laws by themselves know nothing of the sustained coordination required.

 In both Chapter 13 (“What Is the Problem of Form?”) and this one I have argued that mechanisms do not give us workable models for the play of form in organisms.
 In this chapter I have suggested further that the attempt to explain form seems misconceived in the first place, since we can never get “behind” form to an explanatory principle more basic.
-I have also pointed out that an appeal to form is usually an appeal to the thinking through which we discover a phenomenon to be understandable.
+I have also pointed out that an appeal to form is usually an appeal to some part of the thinking through which we discover a phenomenon to be understandable.

 If the effort to explain form is misdirected, does this mean that the idea of explanatory causes has no place in our understanding of biological form?
 Not at all.
 Maybe we will be reminded here of the fact that formal causes have long been recognized as essential for our understanding, going back to Aristotle.
 Perhaps the apprehension of principles of form yields understanding precisely because they themselves are principles of causation, although in a crucial sense differing from our usual understanding of causes.